KULeuven-Diepenbeek/course_soc-lab/content/ch1_light/1_light.md

 Once you *described* your design in VHDL the FPGA toolchain can run **synthesis**.
 During this part a *netlist* is generated of your design.
 The netlist is one input for the next step.

 The second part that is required is a "how-do-I-map-this-to-the-outside-world" file.
 Your netlist has toplevel ports (inputs and outputs).
 For FPGA design with Xilinx tools, the mapping of these ports to physical pins is done through a **constraint** file.
 The extension of these files is: **.xdc** (Xilinx Design Constraint).
-Another important aspect that is covert by the xdc-file is constraints on timing.
+Another important aspect that is covered by the xdc-file is constraints on timing.
 An example is shown below.

 ```tcl
 set_property -dict { PACKAGE_PIN H16   IOSTANDARD LVCMOS33 } [get_ports { clock }]; #IO_L13P_T2_MRCC_35 Sch=sysclk